ros-controls/roadmap/design_drafts/controller_components.md

 These resources might be potentially in conflict when multiple controllers try to acquire ownership of these resources concurrently.
 It shall further be the responsibility of the controller manager to react appropriately to these conflicts and unload either one or all conflicting controllers.

+### Execution Management of Controllers

+One important aspect of the controller manager is its execution model which is responsible for in which order the loaded controllers are being processed.
+The component manager in its current implementation accepts a pointer to an `rclcpp::Executor` which could be leverage to provide an executor tailored for the controller manager.
+Details on how this execution management can look like is outside of the scope of this document and shall be discussed in its dedicated design document.
+The point here being made is solely that a component manager must not interfere with the execution management applied in the controller manager.